Morphisms of pre-Calabi-Yau categories and morphisms of cyclic $A_{\infty}$-categories

-In the finite dimensional case, pre-Calabi-Yau algebras are strongly related to $A_{\infty}$-algebras.
-Actually, for $d\in\ZZ$, a $d$-pre-Calabi-Yau structure on a finite dimensional vector space $A$ is equivalent to a cyclic $A_{\infty}$-structure on $A\oplus A^*[d-1]$ that restricts to $A$.
+There is also a strong relation between pre-Calabi-Yau algebras and $A_{\infty}$-algebras.
+Actually, M. Kontsevich, A. Takeda and Y. Vlassopoulos show in \cite{ktv} that for $d\in\ZZ$, a $d$-pre-Calabi-Yau structure on a finite dimensional vector space $A$ is equivalent to a cyclic $A_{\infty}$-structure on $A\oplus A^*[d-1]$ such that $A\hookrightarrow A\oplus A^*[d-1]$ is an $A_{\infty}$-subalgebra.
 The definition of pre-Calabi-Yau morphisms first appeared in \cite{ktv} and then in \cite{lv}, in the properadic setting.
 A natural question is then about the link between pre-Calabi-Yau morphisms and $A_{\infty}$-morphisms of the corresponding boundary construction.

-D. Fern\'andez and E. Herscovich studied this link in \cite{fh} at the level of double Poisson dg algebras and a restricted class of pre-Calabi-Yau algebras, when the multiplications $m_n$ vanish for $n\geq 4$.
-In this paper, we study the relation between $A_{\infty}$-morphisms and pre-Calabi-Yau morphisms in a larger generality.
-The main result of this paper is the existence of a functor from the category of $d$-pre-Calabi-Yau structures $pCY_d$ to the partial category $\widehat{A_{\infty}}_d$ whose objects are $A_{\infty}$-categories of the form $\MA\oplus\MA^*[d-1]$ and whose morphisms are the data of an $A_{\infty}$-structure on $\MA\oplus\MB^*[d-1]$ together with a diagram of the form